aidotse/PASEOS/README.md

   return (constraint_in > 0)
 ```

-It is also possible to define an [on termination](#on-termination-function) to perform some specific operations when on termination of the [activity](#activity).
-The next code snippet shows how to create an [on termination](#on-termination-function) that prints "activity (activity_A) ended." on termination.
+It is also possible to define an [on-termination](#on-termination-function) to perform some specific operations when on termination of the [activity](#activity).
+The next code snippet shows how to create an [on-termination](#on-termination-function) that prints "activity (activity_A) ended." on termination.

 ```py
 #Activity function